Students' Financial Responsibilities UPPS No. 03.01.06

 i. absentia fees, transcript fees;

-j. testing fees;
+k. testing fees;

-k. student loans, installments, collection costs and associated fees;
+l. student loans, installments, collection costs and associated fees;

-l. charges for other university-provided services or functions (such as canoe rental, room rental, athletic events, and fine arts programs);
+m. charges for other university-provided services or functions (such as canoe rental, room rental, athletic events, and fine arts programs);

-m. property damage; or
+n. property damage; or

-n. any other debt owed to the university.
+o. any other debt owed to the university.

 03.02 Notice of Financial Obligations – The university will give due notice to students failing to meet their financial obligations by email to the Texas State student email account, campus mail, or standard U. S. Postal Service.

-Student Business Services will utilize standard university publications (such as the Schedule of Classes and the university web site) to advise students of the consequences for non-payment of fees or for failure to clear a returned check or other debts.
+Student Business Services will utilize standard university publications (such as the Schedule of Classes and the university website) to advise students of the consequences for non-payment of fees or for failure to clear a returned check or other debts.